Overview of our MCR

 - The Accommodation Office has an excellent mailing list of private accommodation which has (mostly) been vetted.
 This list is updated regularly and often has properties that are unavailable elsewhere.

-- ClickFlatShare Oxford and Oxford Housing are free services for placing ads for flatmates/housemates, rooms in shared houses etc.
+- Spareroom is a free service for placing ads for flatmates/housemates, rooms in shared houses etc.

 - Daily Info has lists of rooms in shared houses and complete flats/houses.
 This site has high traffic and often a very quick turnover of properties, particularly at the start of the academic year.